 This will reduce support tickets and you will save time, which you can instead spend on value-adding activities in your business.

-3. To create a personalised buying experience
+3. To create a personalized buying experience

-Offer your customers a personalised buying experience online.
+Offer your customers a personalized buying experience online.
 With tailored offers, individual cross/upselling, targeted marketing and tools to facilitate the buying decision, you can save time and make things easier for your customers.
 And tools such as chatbots or a voice interface can significantly improve the customer experience.

 Customers who can resolve the majority of their problems in a portal get a positive impression of the brand.
 Customers appreciate any service that simplifies their everyday lives or solves their problems.
 This contributes to customer loyalty.